-Nevertheless, more sophisticated medicines remain sourced from abroad and sometimes in short supply.
+This MOHME's renewed push for more sophisticated medicines is a direct result of them remaining in short supply caused by the sanctions.
 Drug shortages for more sophisticated medicines have become common, as many Western companies chose not to do business in Iran given the challenging operating environment.
 Given the more basic nature of domestic manufacturers, the shortages were unable to be accounted for by local companies.
 Shortages were reported for multiple sclerosis drugs CinnoVex (interferon-beta) and Extavia (interferon-beta 1b), marketed by CinnaGen and Novartis, respectively.
 There were also noted deficiencies of cancer treatments Erbitux (cetuximab), marketed by Bristol-Myers Squibb in the US and Canada and Merck KGaA elsewhere, and Remicade (infliximab), marketed by Schering-Plough (a subsidiary of Merck & Co) outside of the US, Japan and China